adityaup19/adityaup19/README.md

 Founder  | DevProof  | Quant Economics & Econometrics Graduate

-I’m passionate about markets, data, and modeling complex systems.
 I enjoy building tools and simulations that help explain how new technologies interact.
 ----------------------------------------------------------------------------------------------------------------------